COMMUNITY CHALLENGE GRANTS

 2: Grantees must meet vendor requirements of the City and County of San Francisco.

 CCG funds are issued to San Francisco vendor approved nonprofit organizations with a 501 (c) 3 status.
 Local community groups, businesses, or schools performing a community project in their neighborhood must have a nonprofit fiscal sponsor.
-The grant contractor must be an approved and compliant City supplier.
-For more information on becoming a supplier, please visit https://sfcitypartner.sfgov.org.
+If your group requires help locating a fiscal sponsor, contact Lanita Henriquez at (415) 554-4830 for assistance.

 3: Funded projects require community participation and contributions.